The 2022 NWSL MVP resides in the Rose City.

-She has scored braces in consecutive matches and is capable of generating exciting moments that bring fans to their feet –– and Smith is just now turning 22.
-In honor of her birthday, we attempted to rank all of her goals so far this season* –– or tried our best to relive them.
+Also recently named the 2023 Supporter's Player of the Year.
+Smith has scored braces in consecutive matches and is capable of generating exciting moments that bring fans to their feet.
+Ahead of this Saturday's NWSL Championship game in Washington D.C.
+(5 p.m.
+PT, CBS), we attempted to rank all of her goals so far this season* –– or at least tried our best to relive them.

 *Much like trying to defend her, it's impossible to actually rank Smith's goals, so we're just trying our best.